Occitania Museum

 If you are interested in local history

-The decorative arts from the Toulouse region raise their colours at the Paul Dupuy Museum in Toulouse; the traditions of Languedoc at the Old Nîmes Museum and Gascony at the Jacobins Museum in Auch.
+The decorative arts from the Toulouse region raise their colours at the Paul Dupuy Museum in Toulouse; and the traditions of Languedoc at the Old Nîmes Museum.

 In our region, you can also enjoy some very special talents highlighted in their birthplaces.
 A visit to the Dom Robert and 20th century tapestry museum in Sorèze is not to be missed, and in a different style, the Millau Museum with rooms devoted to Millau glove-making.